-- Read our full Ordo Sonic+ review
+Read our full Ordo Sonic+ review

-Whether you're using the app or not, the pressure sensor will alert you if you begin pressing too hard, helping avoid gum damage, the brush vibrates when it's time to switch to the next part of your mouth, and powers off after two minutes by default.
+Whether you're using the app or not, the pressure sensor will alert you if you begin pressing too hard, helping avoid gum damage.
+The brush vibrates when it's time to switch to the next part of your mouth and powers off after two minutes by default.

-In our tests it gave a good, thorough clean on the everyday setting, though it's quite vigorous so we'd recommend trying out the sensitive mode first to see how you find it; you might not need to try the more intense settings.
-The brush's well designed charging case is another highlight worth mentioning, and offers a choice of charging options to keep your brush powered up on the move.
+In our tests, it gave a good, thorough clean on the everyday setting, though it's pretty vigorous, so we'd recommend trying out the sensitive mode first to see how you find it; you might not need to try the more intense settings.
+The brush's well-designed charging case is another highlight worth mentioning and offers a choice of charging options to keep your brush powered up on the move.

 Read our full Oral-B Genius X review

 It's well designed, too.
 A bright touchscreen display built into the brush handle allows you to choose from various modes and intensity settings, with a timer that counts down as you brush.
-It works surprisingly well with wet hands, and is more intuitive than pushing a series of physical buttons.
+It works surprisingly well with wet hands and is more intuitive than pushing a series of physical buttons.

-The Oclean X Pro Elite might not come with a charging case (the simple carry case supplied with our review unit is sold separately), but at the extremely reasonable price of $99.99 / £75 / AU$141 for the handle and one head, it's hard to complain.
+The Oclean X Pro Elite might not come with a charging case (the simple carry case supplied with our review unit is sold separately), but at an extremely reasonable price of $99.99 / £75 / AU$141 for the handle and one head, it's hard to complain.

 Unfortunately, the brush doesn't come with a charging cable or adapter for a regular shaver socket – only a USB connector – and the mobile app is excessively confusing.
 Whereas Philips and Oral-B have created apps that are as simple as possible, Oclean overwhelms the user with a barrage of options that should have been pared back.

-The X Pro Elite is an excellent brush by itself (it really is astonishingly quiet) but in our opinion it's best when used without its 'smart' functionality.
+The X Pro Elite is an excellent brush by itself (it really is astonishingly quiet).
+But, in our opinion, it's best when used without its 'smart' functionality.

-- Read our full Oclean X Pro Elite review
+Read our full Oclean X Pro Elite review